very now and then, as we search the interweb and down the back of sofas for Greystones’ past, we come a truly remarkable find…

 And all thanks, it would seem, to Greystones’ own Crilly With A Camera, Fr Fennelly.

 Truly vintage cars spin down by the seafront, crowds gather for a boat race, kids enjoy the rare treat of having a snowball fight at the harbour, and, hey, there’s yet another religious progression through the town.

 This was a time, let’s not forget, when having a camera pointed at you was as rare as an Elvis sighting today.
 Hence the great, big happy smiles and the frantic waving.
 In truth, these people are waving to us from our town’s recent past, these ancestors full of hopes and dreams, and sweets and porter, all happily walking the same streets we walk today.
 These are our ghosts in the machine.

-The result is a wondrous, random collection of Super 8 moments that unwittingly reveal so much about the town and its people way back when.
+All captured by parish priest Fr Fennelly, whose main directing skill would appear to be shouting, “Now, walk towards the camera, and be quick about it!”.
+The result is a wondrous, random collection of Super 8 moments that unwittingly reveal a lot about the town and its people way back when.
 We’re lucky to have our ancestors preserved forever, just living their everyday lives, smiling and waving, and looking so fine.

-The church still had a firm hold on Ireland back then, and the class divide was as plain as the monocole on your average Burnaby resident’s face.
+The church still had a firm hold on Ireland back then, and the class divide was as plain as the monocle on your average Burnaby resident’s face.
 What’s most rewarding to discover here is the fact that Greystones had a wicked sense of humour even back then, as the mock Lovely Ladies gathering in the Eire Óg grounds for a Mad Hatter’s Football Match proves.

-There was no sound, other than a maddening camera hum, so, we’ve added some random ambient sounds here.
+There was no sound, other than a maddening camera hum, so, we’ve added some random ambient music here.
 Hopefully the tracks will act as a musical calm that pulls all this wonderful, magical, inspirational crazy together.

-Thanks to the beautiful Telford for dropping this footage off at the Happy Pear for me.
+Thanks to the beautiful Telford Evans for dropping this footage off at the Happy Pear for us.
 Once we find out the why, what, where and when of it all, we’ll let you know.
-At one point, a notice of Fr.
+At one point, a notice of the Fr.
 Fennelly Collection pops up on the screen, explaining that this is part of the Irish Film Archive.

 If you’re looking for more flicks kicks, we’ve gota clever video contrasting Greystones then with now by local filmmaker Jake McKone righthere, along with some incredible Pathe News footage right abouthere.